 Congenital problems, such as an underdeveloped lung

 Pulmonary interstitial emphysema (PIE): Tiny ruptures occur in the alveoli, allowing air to leak out into the lung tissue.
 This puts pressure on the surrounding alveoli.
-Too many of these tiny leaks can lead to the more severe problems (pneumothorax and pneumomediastinum) described below.
+Too many of these tiny leaks can lead to the more severe problems such as collapsed lung (pneumothorax) or pneumomediastinum.

 Your baby’s treatment will depend on how severe the air leak is.
 If the baby is not having breathing problems, treatment probably isn’t needed.
 A small air leak may heal by itself.
-For more severe cases, treatments include the following:
+For more severe cases, treatments include:

 A needle or catheter (small, flexible tube) is inserted into the space between the lungs and the chest wall.
 This is used to draw air out.
 This process helps remove the air that leaked out, so breathing can return to normal.
 If a lot of air leaked out, though, further treatment may be needed.